freedomofpress/securedrop/docs/install.md

-SecureDrop Installation Guide
+ecureDrop Installation Guide
 =============================

 Before installing SecureDrop, you should make sure you've got the environment properly set up.

-* You must have three servers — called the `Source Server`, the `Document Server`, and the `Monitor Server` with [Ubuntu Server installed](/ubuntu_config.md).
+* You must have two servers — called the `Source Server` and the `Monitor Server`, with [Ubuntu Server installed](/ubuntu_config.md).

 * You must have a DVD configured as a Live DVD for the Tails operating system.

-You will only have to use this DVD once: After the first run from a Live DVD you can create a Live USB to boot from instead.
-If you already have a Tails Live USB, you may skip this requirement.
+* Each Admin must have 2 USB sticks — one will be used for transfering files and the other for their Tails OS peristent storage.

+* Each Journalist must have 2 USB stick — one will be used for the Tails OS's persistent storage for their `Tails Workstation`, the other for transfering files.

-* You must have three USB sticks — two that will be used for for transferring files, and one that will be used to run the Tails operating system on the `Viewing Station`.
+* Each Airgapped `Air-Gapped Viewing Station` must have 2 USB sticks — one will be used for the Tails OS's persistent storage to store the application's private key.
+The other to transfer files to the air-gapped `Air-Gapped Viewing Station` to the corporate network for publication purposes.

+* You must have two external hard drives for cold storage of submitted documents, and the application's gpg keyring.

 * Finally, you should have selected two secure passphrases for different components of the `Viewing Station`: one for the persistent volume and one for the PGP keypair.
 If your organization doesn't yet have a good password policy, [you really should have one](http://howto.wired.com/wiki/Choose_a_Strong_Password).